top of page

 Neubauer Collegium

 The Neubauer Collegium for Culture and Society is a University of Chicago center for advanced research that seeks to create new communities of inquiry.
 Through faculty research projects, a global fellows initiative, and exhibitions, the Neubauer Collegium explores novel approaches to complex human questions at the University of Chicago and beyond.
-Programs sponsored recently in which archaeologists have been involved are listed below.
+It provides financial, strategic, and administrative support for collaborative research projects led by University of Chicago faculty.

 Of particular interest to archaeologists are these recent projects: